 Risks to the CCG are reported and discussed at every Governing Body and Committee meeting.
-Communication is two-way, with the Committees escalating concerns to the Governing Body and the Governing Body delegating actions to the responsible Committee in Common where appropriate.
-Monthly Performance Reports are also scrutinised by the Governing Body, Finance Committee and Quality and Performance Committee.
+Communication is two-way, with the Committees escalating concerns to the Governing Body and the Governing Body delegating actions to the responsible Committees in Common where appropriate.
+Monthly Performance Reports are also scrutinised by the Governing Body and Finance Committee in Common and Quality and Performance Committee in Common.